ibireme/yyjson/doc/API.md

 const char *yyjson_get_str(const yyjson_val *val);

 // Returns the content length (string length in bytes, array size,
-// object size), or 0 if the value does not contains length data. size_t yyjson_get_len(const yyjson_val *val);
+// object size), or 0 if the value does not contain length data. size_t yyjson_get_len(const yyjson_val *val);

 // Returns whether the value is equals to a string.